ae375/A03/README.md

 -Then what you plan to use GitHub for.
 When you are done you can complete your setup

 -The first page showes a few different things a create a new **repository**, or you can create a new organization, and you can start learning.
+Right now you would like to create a **repository**, so click on that.

+-You can go ahead and add a name to this repository, then press create.

+-If you've coded before thats great, once you get to the hompage, you can read a guid to get started and now you can begin coding.

+-Now ypu can also create a **branch**,it's extremely easy

 **GLOSSARY**